j-s-correa/RDAMP_LMS_Analytics_RCHG/README.md

 - Tasks were allocated considering individual strengths and learning goals.
 - Statistical modelling was assigned to Aqsa due to prior experience with analytics.
 - Swathik and Olajide collaborated on designing a robust data model.
-- Juan led visualization and storytelling using Tableau Public.
+- Juan led visualisation and storytelling using Tableau Public.

 ---